wlfgrlll/shed/README.md

 ### Alias Expansion

 `shed` supports fish-style alias expansion on the prompt.
 When enabled (`shopt prompt.expand_aliases=true`, the default), aliases expand visually as you type.
 Press space or enter after an alias and the real command appears in the buffer before execution.
 This lets you see and edit the expanded form before running it.
+Useful for keeping your command history readable.

 Expansion only applies to words in command position (not arguments).